Political status of Puerto Rico: United Nations Special Committee on Decolonization

 Since 1953, the UN has been considering the political status of Puerto Rico and how to assist it in achieving "independence" or "decolonization".
 In 1978, the United Nations Special Committee on Decolonization determined that a "colonial relationship" existed between the U.S. and Puerto Rico.

 The United Nations Special Committee on Decolonization has often referred to Puerto Rico as a nation in its reports, because, internationally, the people of Puerto Rico are often considered to be a Caribbean nation with their own national identity.
 In a June 2016 report, the Special Committee called for the United States to expedite the process to allow self-determination in Puerto Rico.
 The group called on the United States to expedite a process that would allow the people of Puerto Rico to exercise fully their right to self-determination and independence. ... [and] allow the Puerto Rican people to take decisions in a sovereign manner and to address their urgent economic and social needs, including unemployment, marginalization, insolvency and poverty".

+In June 2025, the United Nations adopted a resolution in favor of self-determination and independence for the state of Puerto Rico.